kindone/cppproptest/doc/StatefulTesting.md

 ## Style 2: Using Action Classes

 See [the separate page](./StatefulTestingStyle2.md) for detail.
 Second style is more traditional way of defining actions.
+There is no significant difference in the expressive power between the two styles.